 Or, if you prefer staying at a paid accommodation, no worries.
 You will find hotels and hostels along the way.

-Our total expenditures minus the above-mentioned things under #2 – #7 is what we call Other Expenditures.
-This can be groceries, books, and, in this case, a 20-hour private course to learn a bit of Russian.
+Our total expenditures minus the above-mentioned things under #3 – #8 is what we call Other Expenditures.
+This can be groceries, books, and, in this case, includes a 20-hour private course to learn a bit of Russian.

 10. A Note on Drinking Water

-I hope you found this useful.
+I hope you found this Russia Budget Report useful.
 Do you have any questions?
 Fire away in the comment section below.

 Join us on our Adventure